smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 !@

 ## Using RPCs
-If you don't want to use the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE]`ScreenManager`!@, you can do this manually using the `Choice`, `CreateInteractionChoiceSet`, and `PerformInteraction` RPC requests.
-You will need to create `Choice`s, bundle them into `CreateInteractionChoiceSet`s, and then present those choice sets via a `PerformInteraction` request.
+If you don't want to use the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE]`ScreenManager`!@, you can do this manually using the `PerformInteraction` RPC request.
 As this is no longer a recommended course of action, we will leave it to you to figure out how to manually do it.